Skip to main content

 • the system gets a structured decision receipt

-• the workflow should continue toward the same goal state through a safer or better-grounded path
+• the run should continue toward the same goal state through a safer or better-grounded path

 Local and upstream replan